larrykluger/Register-Plus-Redux/readme.txt

 * Fixed jQuery datepicker for date custom fields
 * Fixed jQuery on Settings Page only working with Firefox
-* Added options to specify whether use must agree to Disclaimer, License, or Privacy Policy
+* Added options to specify whether user must agree to Disclaimer, License, or Privacy Policy
 * Added option to turn off Wordpress standard CSS on registration page, as requested by jlsniu <http://wordpress.org/support/topic/plugin-register-plus-redux-css-and-tabindex>
 * Added option to change or disable tabindex's on registration page, as requested by jlsniu <http://wordpress.org/support/topic/plugin-register-plus-redux-css-and-tabindex>